NYPL/dhi-tester/README.md

 To delete Elastic Indexes created, run `node cleanup-elastic-index`

-### Troubleshooting
+## Troubleshooting

-Getting "strict mapping" errors when writing documents to ES?
+### Getting "strict mapping" errors when writing documents to ES?

-- Make sure discovery-api-indexer is at most recent version in root level package.json.
+Make sure discovery-api-indexer is at most recent version in root level package.json.
 You may need to run `npm i github:NYPL-discovery/discovery-api-indexer#v1.8.0` (or whatever the latest tag is) manually in the Terminal to force an install of the latest tag.

+Note that DHI-Tester uses the `discovery-api-indexer` module to create the index mappings for _both_ v1 and v1 indexer candidates.
+It does this because the index mappings are presumed identical.
+The official ES mapping for the ResearchCatalogIndexer (i.e. v2) [lives here](https://github.com/NYPL/research-catalog-indexer/blob/main/lib/elastic-search/index-schema.js), although it has not yet been used to create indexes for testing or otherwise.